Kimber L. Latsha '77

 Mr. Latsha currently serves as a member of the Planning Commission for Lower Swatara Township.
 He previously served as a Board Member and Chair of the Steering Committee of Harrisburg Christian School, and as a member of the Elder Board and Church Secretary of the Evangelical Free Church of Hershey, Pennsylvania.
 He also coached in youth wrestling and baseball programs.

 He has been active in alumni activities in his home state of Pennsylvania, where he organized and was instrumental in founding the Central Keystone Chapter of the VMI Alumni Association, serving initially as its Vice President.
 Since the inception of the Chapter he has been the Chair of the New Cadet Recruiting Committee.
 He was also a member of the 25th Reunion Fund Committee for the Class of 1977.

-Mr. Latsha is married to Deborah Ruth (Roberts) and they have three children, Lauren, age 27, Erik, age 25, and Nicole, age 21.
+Mr. Latsha is married to Deborah Ruth (Roberts) and they have three grown children, Lauren, Erik, and Nicole.
 They currently reside in Middletown, Pennsylvania.